syahmi001/devops-take-home-assignment/README.md

 ### Prometheus and Grafana

-- The monitoring stack chosen to monitor the metric data collection and metric visualizations in the kubernetes cluster.
+- The monitoring stack used for metric data collection and metric visualizations in the kubernetes cluster.
 - The metrics includes CPU, memory and storage of the cluster.